Residence in Ghent for more than 6 months

 Are you a student in Ghent and a EU Member State, EEA country or Swiss national?
 Planning to stay longer than 6 months?
 Apply for a EU card.

-Do you have a principal place of residence in France, Luxembourg, the Netherlands, Germany or the United Kingdom?
+Do you have a principal place of residence in France, Luxembourg, the Netherlands or Germany?
 In that case you can also opt to apply for an annex 33.
 If you have an annex 33, you will not be entered in the National Register.
 More information is available on the page of annex 33.

 The registration procedure takes some time and the EU-card cannot be issued immediately.
 That’s why you should start the registration procedure as soon as possible.

-The delivery time of the EU–card is 2 to 3 weeks (longer in exceptional cases).
-The urgency procedure (€ 124) takes 1 or 2 working days.
+The delivery time of the EU card is 2 to 3 weeks (longer in exceptional cases).
+The urgency procedure (€ 125) takes 1 or 2 working days.
 In the meantime, the student will receive a provisional residence document (annex 8ter).